-VOLUNTEER SERVICE OR PERSONAL REFERENCES WITHIN THE PAST THREE (3) YEARS: or list other references
+VOLUNTEER SERVICE OR PERSONAL REFERENCES WITHIN THE PAST THREE (3) YEARS:

+or list other references

-Organization Name / Address / Supervisor Position Dates Tele.# Religious affiliation: Have you ever been discharged or asked to resign by / your employer or a volunt eer organization ? □ Yes □ No If yes, please state circumstant ces: Have you ever been convicted of, or are you cur traffic offense? or a crime with the exception of a State charge and disposition: Are you now or have you ever been the subject of an □ Yes □ No Date:
+Organization Name / Address / Supervisor Position Dates Tele.# Religious affiliation: Have you ever been discharged or asked to resign by your employer or a volunteer organization?
+If yes, please state circumstances: ☐ Yes Have you ever been convicted of, or are you currently under indictment for a crime with the exception of a traffic offense? □ No Date: Please explain. ☐ Yes State charge and disposition: Are you now or have you ever been the subject of an indicated report of child abuse, neglect or mal-treatment? □ Yes □ No Date: If yes, please explain.
 Your answer is looked upon only as one of the factors considered in our decision and is evaluated in terms of nature, severity and date of the offense.
 No applicant will be excluded from consideration due to prior arrests.

-APPLICANT'S AGREEMENT:

-I hereby represent that each answer to a question herein and all other information or personal references furnished is true and correct.
+APPLICANT'S AGREEMENT: I hereby represent that each answer to a question herein and all other information or personal references furnished is true and correct.
 I further represent that such answers and information constitute a full and complete disclosure of my knowledge with respect to the question or subject which the answer or information relates.
 I understand that any incorrect or false statements or information furnished by me will subject me to discharge at any time.
 I hereby authorize my former employers and organizations to which I volunteered my services or personal references to give any information regarding my employment or volunteer services with them and, in addition, to furnish any other information they may have concerning me including, but not limited to, character, general reputation and personal characteristics.
 I also understand I am subject to a thorough background check including criminal history.
 I understand that my volunteer services are for no definite period and may be terminated at any time without previous notice.
 Signature of Applicant Date Rev. 24-Feb-2017